 After you've checked EWG's Tap Water Database to see how the water in your community stacks up and considered your water filter options, what’s the next step?

-Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination or that your water can't be better.
-One of the best ways to push for cleaner water is to hold elected officials who have a say in water quality accountable – from city hall and the state legislature, to Congress, all the way to the Oval Office – by asking questions and demanding answers.
+Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination, or that we don’t need to advance water equity.
+One of the best ways to push for cleaner water is to hold accountable the elected officials who have a say in water quality – from city hall and the state legislature to Congress all the way to the Oval Office – by asking questions and demanding answers.

 1. What’s in my tap water?

 Does your mayor, city councilmember or state representative know what are the biggest concerns for your local tap water?
 Do they realize that even if the tap water meets federal standards, that doesn’t mean it’s free of potentially harmful contaminants?
 Your tap water could contain neurotoxic or cancer-causing chemicals, many of which are not covered under federal drinking water regulations.

 Millions of Americans drink tap water with contaminants at levels that, though legal, could pose a risk to health.